Google Docs Connector

 Requesting Verification

-- Arrange a security assessment with a Google-approved assessor — this is required for restricted scopes
+- For restricted scopes, arrange a security assessment with a Google-approved assessor.

 Refer to Google's OAuth consent screen documentation for the full verification requirements.